pranishnepal/a_star_search_visualizer/README.md

   <li> Pygame </li>

 <br>
-Thanks to Tim from <li> Tech With Tim </li> for his detailed tutorial!
+Thanks to Tim from <i> Tech With Tim </i> for his detailed tutorial!